Q: Am I required to register my boat?

 Q: I made my own boat.
 What do I do about registration and titling?

 A: The owner of a homemade boat should contact the Environmental Police (1-800-632-8075) to schedule an inspection of the vessel by an officer (EPO).
 Homemade boats must be inspected to establish proof of ownership and to verify the description of the vessel.
-The inspecting officer will affix a State assigned Hull Identification Number (HIN) to the vessel and provide the customer with an inspection certificate that must be presented when registering the vessel.
-In addition, the applicant must submit a completed form provided by the Department of Revenue showing that sales tax on materials used has been paid (ST-6 or ST-6E).
+The inspecting officer will provide the customer with an inspection certificate that must be presented when registering the vessel.
+At the time of registration, your boat will be assigned a HIN (Hull Identification Number).
+You will be given instructions on how to place this HIN on your boat.
+You must provide proof, to the registration office, of the HIN placement on your boat before you will receive your registration card and decal.
+In addition, the applicant must submit a completed form provided by the Department of Revenue showing that sales tax on materials used has been paid ( ST-6/6E ).

 Q: What is so important about the Hull Identification Number?

 A: All Massachusetts boats must have an approved Hull Identification Number (HIN) in order to be registered and/or titled.
 The HIN is unique to each boat, which allows the full history of the vessel to be traced from the manufacturer forward.
 The HIN is designed so that tampering will cause clear and permanent damage to the boat's hull, so it is critical in all stolen boat investigations.
-A vessel shall not operate on the State's waters unless the vessel displays the assigned HIN affixed by the manufacturer as required by the US Coast Guard, pursuant to Title 33 CFR, Part 181, Subpart C - manufacturer requirements, but DLE may issue HIN's for homemade boats and any manufactured vessel that does not have an assigned HIN.
+A vessel shall not operate on the State's waters unless the vessel displays the assigned HIN affixed by the manufacturer as required by the US Coast Guard, pursuant to Title 33 CFR, Part 181, Subpart C - manufacturer requirements, but OLE may issue HIN's for homemade boats and any manufactured vessel that does not have an assigned HIN.
 The number contains at least 12 characters and is permanently mounted or engraved on the upper right corner of the transom.
 Federal regulations require that the number is also placed in a second location which varies by manufacturer and model.
+If applicable, at the time of registration, your boat will be assigned a HIN (Hull Identification Number).
+You will be given instructions on how to place this HIN on your boat.
+You must provide proof, to the registration office, of the HIN placement on your boat before you will receive your registration card and decal.

 Q: What if my registration has expired?

-You can also mail in, or bring into our office, a copy of your old registration (if you cannot find your registration card the MS number will suffice) and a check or money order payable to the “Commonwealth of Massachusetts.”
+When registering in person, bring a copy of your old registration (if you cannot find your registration card the MS number will suffice).
+You will be required to complete an application.
+Please bring with you a check or money order payable to the “Commonwealth of Massachusetts.”
 Please include on your check the applicable registration number for our reference.
 Your registration will be brought up to date to reflect a two year boat, snowmobile or Off-Highway Vehicle registration.
 OHV/Snowmobile registrations for non-residents will reflect a one year registration.
+Please note: If your registration has been expired for 48 months or longer, you will not be able to renew it online.
+Please visit one of our registration offices to process your renewal.

 Q: What do I do with the registration certificate, number, and decal?